 Today, humanity’s foundational pillars of existence—love, peace, mercy, and compassion—came under attack in a series of deliberate and deadly terrorist acts.
 The victims were moms and dads, sons and daughters, brothers and sisters, friends and neighbors.
 Thousands of lives suddenly came to an end because of these attacks.
 The pictures of airplanes flying into buildings, fires burning, and huge structures collapsing have filled us with disbelief, terrible sadness, and a quiet, unyielding anger.
-While anger is a natural reaction to such aggression, we must resist the desire for revenge.
+While anger is a natural reaction to such aggression, we must resist the desire for revenge, for retribution.
 These extremists intended to stir up a hornet’s nest and further fan the flames of war and hatred in our world.
-But they have failed.
-Rather than seek vengeance out of bitter anger, our country will link arms with every willing nation to counter evil with the love, peace, mercy, and compassion I’ve already mentioned.
+But they have failed—because, rather than seek vengeance out of bitter anger, our country will link arms with every willing nation to counter evil with the love, peace, mercy, and compassion I’ve already mentioned.

 Today, our world saw evil—humanity that degrades and destroys life—but the world also saw life-giving, life-affirming humanity: with the daring of the many rescue workers, with the caring for strangers and neighbors who came to give blood and help in any way they could, with the joining of hands and hearts here and all over the globe.

 Immediately following the first attack, I implemented our government’s emergency response plans.
-Our emergency teams are working in New York City and Washington D.C. to help with local rescue efforts.
-Our first priority is to get help to those who have been injured, and to take every precaution to protect humanity against further attacks here and around the world.
+Our emergency teams are working in New York City and Washington DC to help with local rescue efforts.
+Our first priority is to get help to those who have been injured and to take every precaution to protect humanity against further attacks here and around the world.
 Beyond this, the functions of our government and economy will continue without interruption.

 I appreciate so very much the members of Congress who have joined me in strongly condemning these attacks.
 And on behalf of the American people, I thank the many world leaders who have called to offer their condolences and assistance.
-America and our friends and allies join with all those who want peace and unity in the world, and we stand together to win the war against terrorism.
+America and our friends and allies join with all those who want peace and unity in the world, and we will stand together to win the war against terrorism.

 But this war will not be won with the typical weapons of this world: guns, tanks, missiles, and military personnel.
 The proverbial “fighting fire with fire” only creates a more dangerous blaze.
 Meeting violence with violence only produces and perpetuates more violence.